imadhava/LibraryManagement/README.md

 }'
 Search for Books:

-Request:
+Bash
 curl http://127.0.0.1:5000/book?title=The%20Great%20Gatsby
 Delete a Book:

-Request:
+Bash
 curl -X DELETE http://127.0.0.1:5000/delete -H "Content-Type: application/json" -d '{
     "title": "The Great Gatsby",
     "author": "F. Scott Fitzgerald"
 }'
 Notes

-The book title and author are case-insensitive; they are stored and compared in lowercase.
+Book titles and authors are stored and compared in lowercase for case-insensitivity.
-If no books match the search, you will receive a 404 error.
-You must include both title and author to delete or update a book.
+A 404 error indicates